 Family Law

-If you do not qualify for a fault-based divorce as described above, you will have to file for a divorce based on 1 year separation.
-This means the spouses must live apart for 365 days in order to have a final divorce.
-This means that the parties may NOT live in the same home, nor engage in sexual intercourse.
+If you do not meet the criteria for a fault-based divorce, you will need to file for a no-fault divorce based on one year of continuous separation.
+This means that spouses must live apart for a full 365 days before the court will grant a final divorce.
+During this period, they cannot reside in the same household or engage in sexual relations.

-If your situation is tumultuous, and you feel you need rules in place while you wait for your 1 year countdown to run, consider filing for separate support and maintenance.
-In this scenario, you have a temporary hearing (extra $25 fee applies) and the Judge will give you an Order setting forth rules for both parties to follow.
-While this is not a “divorce” filing, it can be converted into a divorce at the final hearing stage.
-We highly recommend you consult with an attorney if you want to pursue this option.
+If your situation is unstable and you need legal protections while awaiting the one-year separation period, you may consider filing for separate support and maintenance.
+This process includes a temporary hearing (with a $25 filing fee), where a judge can issue an order outlining rules both parties must follow.
+While this is not a divorce filing, it can later be converted into a divorce at the final hearing stage.
+Consulting an attorney is strongly recommended if you are considering this option.

 Find a full guide here.